skyfoxa/ios-simulator-mcp/README.md

 - `IOS_SIMULATOR_MCP_FILTERED_TOOLS`: A comma-separated list of tool names to filter out from being registered.
 For example: `screenshot,record_video,stop_recording`

-## 💡 Use Case: QA Step in Agent Mode
+## 💡 Use Case: QA Step via MCP Tool Calls

-This MCP can be used effectively in agent mode as a Quality Assurance step immediately after implementing features, ensuring UI consistency and correct behavior.
+This MCP server allows AI assistants integrated with a Model Context Protocol (MCP) client to perform Quality Assurance tasks by making tool calls.
+This is useful immediately after implementing features to help ensure UI consistency and correct behavior.

 ### How to Use

-After a feature implementation:

-1. Activate agent mode in Cursor.
-2. Use the prompts below to quickly validate and document UI interactions.
+After a feature implementation, instruct your AI assistant within its MCP client environment to use the available tools.
+For example, in Cursor's agent mode, you could use the prompts below to quickly validate and document UI interactions.

 ### Example Prompts